10-3-pursuit/project-solo-full-stack-portfolio/README.md

 1. If you would like to use login and logout authentication functionality, `fork` and `clone` the [jwt-auth-backend](https://github.com/10-3-pursuit/jwt-auth-backend) and [jwt-auth-frontend](https://github.com/10-3-pursuit/jwt-auth-frontend) into a parent folder.
 These will serve as your repos.

-1. If you are not using authentication then `fork` and `clone` the [express-server-starter-db](https://github.com/10-3-pursuit/express-server-starter-db) and the [react-basic-starter](https://github.com/10-3-pursuit/react-basic-starter/tree/main)
+1. If you are not using authentication then `fork` and `clone` the [express-server-starter-db](https://github.com/10-3-pursuit/express-server-starter-db) and the [react-basic-starter](https://github.com/10-3-pursuit/react-basic-starter/tree/main).

-1. Choose a differentiating idea for your application
+1. Choose a differentiating idea for your application.

-1. Create User Stories
+1. Create User Stories.

-1. Create an ERD of your application
+1. Create an ERD of your application.

-After apporval from your instructors, follow the specifications below to create your application.
+After approval from your instructors, follow the specifications below to create your application.

 #### Overall requirements

 1. Create a GitHub repository for both the frontend and backend applications and upload your code to it.
-1. Create an ERD for your table(s)
+1. Create an ERD for your table(s).
 1. Both the frontend and backend applications should be successfully deployed to the web.
 1. Your frontend repository should have a `readme.md` file with setup instructions for your application.
    - Your readme should also include links to your backend GitHub repository, both of your deployed URLs.